 Not your typical students - and not your typical dorms

-They are top students, with all 14 Scholarship Houses boasting a cumulative GPA of 3.25 and a graduation rate over 90 percent.
+They are top students, with all 14 Scholarship Houses boasting a cumulative GPA of 3.2 and a graduation rate of 95 percent.
 They are promising change-makers on campus and future leaders in the workplace and in their communities.
 They are members of campus and community organizations, and they make giving back a priority, at both the chapter and university level.
 They go on to achieve success in graduate school and in professions that range from teaching to finance and everything in between.